Dance Plus season 2

-Season 2 of Dance Plus premiered on 2 July 2016 on Star Plus.
+Season 2 of Dance Plus tagline Get Set Go premiered on 2 July 2016 on Star Plus.
 It was created and produced by Varun Trikha Productions, Urban Brew Studios and Frames Production and aired for 25 episodes.
 This time there were two talents from Nepal who progressed to the Grand Finale (Wild Ripperz Crew and Sushant Khatri).
 Mokshda Jailkhani was the first contestant to get the double plus.
-Wild Ripperz set the record by gaining Double Plus for 8 consecutive time.
+Wild Ripperz set the record by gaining Double Plus for 8 consecutive times.
 Auditions were conducted across several cities of India from 3 May 2016 to 26 May 2016.
 This show was hosted by Raghav Juyal.